jaxxstorm/leebriggs.co.uk/_posts/2017-03-28-kubecon-day-1.md

 # Panel

 The panel was a real disappointment for me.
 It consisted of 3 senior/executive level employees of TicketMaster, Amadeus and Haufe-Lexware discussiong their transition to Kubernetes.
-I would have loved to have my bosses, and _their_ bosses watch this panel, because there was some good conversation around how to transitions organisations to new ways of thinking, but it was nothing I hadn't already heard.
+I would have loved to have my bosses, and _their_ bosses watch this panel, because there was some good conversation around how to transition organisations to new ways of thinking, but it was nothing I hadn't already heard.
 I would have loved to have had maybe 5/10 operators on stage talking war stories of Kubernetes in production, with a little less "media training" feel to it.
 I understand there's a wide range of attendees at this conference though, and I'm sure more people got value out of it than I did.

 As a side note, I was very disappointed at the lack of diversity in the panel.
 I'm sure we could have found someone from a more diverse background/gender to be involved in the discussions.